act-rules/act-rules.github.io/pages/algorithms/is-data-table.md

 ### Appropriate headers

-If a table has made it this far, we look to see if there is an appropriate usage of <th> elements.
-If there is a group of <th> elements in a <thead> element, and especially if there are <th> elements with a scope attribute, then we are assuming the document author was thinking about a data table, and flag this as a data table.
+Next, check if there is an appropriate usage of `th` elements.
+If there is a group of `th` elements in a `thead` element, and especially if there are `th` elements with a scope attribute, then we are assuming the document author was thinking about a data table, and flag this as a data table.

 ### Cell spanning